 Recently I was asked to compile a list of all CiviCRM releases since 3.1.0, identifying which were security releases so that we could make sure clients' sites were secure.
 The organization I work for (Freeform Solutions) is focused on doing sites for other non-profit organizations, many of whom are still running older versions of CiviCRM due to budgetary or other constraints, so we wanted to be sure that no one was running a version known to contain security vulnerabilities.
-Since this seemed like the sort of resource that might be useful to other CiviCRM users, I'm sharing it here.

 IMPORTANT: You do NOT need to upgrade CiviCRM to remove this vulnerability.
 See "Prevent Attacks: Delete the Vulnerable File" below.

 BackOffice Thinking is pleased to release the Vanco payment processor to the CiviCRM community.
 Today we are releasing versions for 3.4x and 4.1x and hope to have a 4.2x version shortly.